FeeZotter/SimpleViteVueExpressExampleByMe/README.md

 # introducion

-express is for basic server funktionality
+express is for basic server functionality

 vite builds and treeshakes content to pictures(&co), html, css & js that can easily used by the browser